mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 **Carry flag** (usually indicated as the C flag) - is used to indicate when an arithmetic carry or borrow (pol. *pożyczać*) has been generated for the most significant bit position in ALU.

 #### Comparisons Flag <a name="compflag"></a> [UP↑](#tof)
-Many ALUs need to compare data and determine if a value is greater tha nor less than another value.
+Many ALUs need to compare data and determine if a value is greater than or less than another value.
 A comparison in a processor can typically be performed by a subtraction operation.
 If the result is a positive number, the first item is greater than the second item.
 If the result is a negative number, the first item is less than the second.

 ### Single Cycle Processors <a name="singlecycpr"></a> [UP↑](#tof)
 Single-cycle processors: an instruction is fetched from memory, it's executed, and the results are stored, all in a single clock cycle.
 Single-cycle processors are the most simple in terms (in terms - *w odniesieniu*) of hardware requirements, and they are easy to design.
 Unfortunately, they tend to (tend to - *mają tendencję do*) have poor data throughput (poor data throughput - *słaba przepustowość danych*), and require long clock cycles (slow clock rate) in order to perform all the necessary computations in time.
 Why single-cycle processors need long clock cycles?
 Because you need to consider the longest possible delay in the processor.
 This means that some instructions (typically the arithmetic instructions) will complete quickly, and time will be wasted each cycle.
 Other instructions (typically memory read or write instructions) will have a much longer propagation delay.